 Wrasse fishing Clare

-Wrasse fishing in Clare can be good sport using a baited hook, as they tend to be a bony fish with sharp teeth, extra tackle is needed like metal traces.
+Wrasse fishing in Clare can be good sport using a baited hook, as they are a bony fish with sharp teeth, extra tackle is needed like metal traces.
 Wrasse spend their time finding limpets on the rocks close to the shore line.
 Wrasse are opportunistic fish which means they are relatively easy to catch for shore fishers.
 You can use anything from crabs and worms to squid or sand eel to reel them in.
 These fish can often be found in areas like Kilbaha, fishing adventures base, Loop Head, the pollock holes in Kilkee and along the coast of the Burren such as Doolin pier and Liscannor, usually anywhere with a rock sea bed.

 Conger Eel fishing Clare